-SASSI has a primary goal of promoting student progress in the various programs offered by UTHSC.
+Student Academic Success (SAS) has a primary goal of promoting student progress in the various programs offered by UTHSC.
 They provide a variety of services and resources to help enhance learning and student performance.
-SASSI services are available to all UTHSC students free of charge, and consultations in SASSI are completely confidential.
-The College of Nursing recommends that students utilize SASSI services as an additional resource throughout the Program Students can meet individually or in a group with a SASSI Educational Specialist to develop personalized learning strategies and discern areas of strengths and weaknesses to enhance success.
+SAS services are available to all UTHSC students free of charge.
+The College of Nursing recommends that students utilize SAS services as an additional resource throughout the program

+Students can meet individually or in a group with a SAS Educational Specialist to develop personalized learning strategies and discern areas of strengths and weaknesses to enhance success.